opencog/link-grammar/link-grammar/README.md

 ```

 `class LG_Error` is also used as a general exception.
-See "tests.py" for usage of all of the above bindings.
+See [tests.py](../bindings/python-examples/tests.py) for usage of all of these
+bindings.

 Version 5.3.0 - Introduction of a word-graph for tokenizing